stratdev3/SimpleW/documentation/simplew/docs/guide/routing.md

 - Values are mapped by name
 - Values are converted to the target type

-If conversion fails, the handler execution fails.
+If conversion fails, the handler uses the default value of the parameter.

 ### Mental Model